-Why use one consistent IT icons set?
+Why use one consistent IT icon set?

-Getting a specific IT symbol is not easy if you use several sources of icons, you can get an ugly inconsistent look of your documents.
+Getting a specific IT symbol is not easy if you use several sources of icons, you can get an ugly inconsistent look for your documents.
 And is far from being professional.
 Some problems you can face are:

 - Hard to find a specific icon for your IT diagram

-- Unclear copyrights for using the icons from Internet, e.g. author attribution is needed, or pictograms are only for non-commercial private use.
+- Unclear copyrights for using the icons from the Internet, e.g. author attribution is needed, or pictograms are only for non-commercial private use.